The Western Australian Museum acknowledges and respects the Traditional Owners of their ancestral lands, waters and skies.

 Life is a wheel that keeps turning.

 Giuseppina was born in 1932 in Sinagra, Sicily, one of seven children of Alberto and Giuseppa Vinci.
-She grew up on a self-sustained property where life was simple yet abundant surrounded by olive groves, fruit trees, goats, and pigs.
-Her childhood was shaped by the values of hard work, resilience, and family unity.
-The family pressed their own olive oil, made wine, and produced most of what they needed by hand.
-From an early age, the girls learned the traditional skills of cooking, sewing, and embroidery—knowledge carefully passed down through generations.
+She grew up on a self-sufficient property surrounded by olive groves, fruit trees, goats and pigs where hard work, resilience and family unity shaped daily life.

-As a teenager, Giuseppina worked seasonally in the olive and hazelnut harvests.
-The memories of wartime Sicily left a lasting impression—German soldiers arriving in her village, the echo of tanks near their home, and troops retreating into the mountains as the war neared its end.
+As a teenager, Giuseppina worked in the olive and hazelnut harvests.
+Wartime left vivid memories – German soldiers in the village, tanks rumbling past the family home and troops retreating into the mountains as the conflict neared its end.

 Old studio portrait of Francesco with arm around Giuseppina's shoulder.

-Giuseppina and Francesco in Sinagra, Italy, around 1950 – reflecting a devoted marriage and enduring Sicilian heritage.
+Giuseppina and Francesco in Sinagra, Italy, around 1950.

 Credit: Ricciardo Family

-In the difficult post-war years, with opportunities scarce, her husband Francesco made the life-changing decision to migrate to Australia in 1959.
-Supported by her three older brothers already there, he worked first in Kalgoorlie and later as a limestone mason in Perth, determined to build a future for his family.
+In the difficult postwar years, with opportunities scarce, Francesco made the life-changing decision to migrate to Australia.
+With support from Giuseppina’s three older brothers already there, he found work first in Kalgoorlie before moving to Perth, where he worked as a limestone mason and prepared a future for his family.

-In November 1960, Giuseppina and her children embarked on the Neptunia for a 28-day voyage from Messina to Fremantle, accompanied by her parents and siblings.
-She carried two wooden trunks filled with linen, utensils, clothing, and family treasures—symbols of a life left behind and hopes for the new world ahead.
+Finally, Giuseppina’s turn came.
+In November 1960, she and her children set out on the Neptunia for the 28-day voyage from Messina to Fremantle, travelling together with her parents and siblings.
+She brought two wooden trunks packed with linen, utensils, clothing and family treasures – symbols of a life left behind and hopes for the new world ahead.

 Studio portrait of Giuseppina holding up the small boy and baby.

-Settling first in Osborne Park and Tuart Hill, the family drew strength from extended relatives and the support of businesses like Kakulas Bros, who supplied familiar foods that sustained traditions.
+The family first settled in Osborne Park and then Tuart Hill, drawing strength from relatives and the support of businesses like Kakulas Bros, which supplied familiar foods that reminded them of home and kept traditions alive.
 By late 1961, they had moved into their first State Housing home in Nollamara, where their children began school and embraced English with the help of kind neighbours.
-Two more sons, Charlie and Leo, were later born in Perth, bringing the family to six children.
+Two more sons, Charlie and Leo, were later born in Perth, completing the family of six children.

-In 1968, Giuseppina and Francesco moved to a five-acre property in Wanneroo to run a market garden together, supplying fresh vegetables to Perth’s early markets.
-Life was simple but full—baking bread, tending chickens, and sharing stories in Sicilian-accented English.
-Eventually, the family settled in Balcatta, where Giuseppina has lived for more than fifty years.
+In 1968, Giuseppina and Francesco moved to a five-acre (about 2 hectares) property in Wanneroo to run a market garden, supplying fresh vegetables to Perth’s early markets.
+For Giuseppina, life was simple but full – raising the children, baking bread, tending chickens and sharing stories in Sicilian-accented English.
+Eventually, the family settled in Balcatta, where Giuseppina has lived for more than 50 years.

 Giuseppina holding up a plate of cooked food.